-All of the boxes (apart from the ring boxes) are signed and numbered on the underside.
+All of the boxes (unless otherwise stated in the website section) are signed and numbered on the underside.
 They are all categorised and catalogued for future reference.
 By engraving, the box's provenance is assured for the future.
 I'm sure they will become heirlooms and wonder what people will think in a hundred years!

 I tend to use indigenous British hardwoods as I have more control over the selection and sourcing.
 I spend a lot of time looking for those unusual pieces that inspire that special box.
 However I have sourced and used exotic timbers.
 It takes a very long time to season timber to the degree necessary for boxmaking, more about this in commissions.
 Some examples of the woods I use can be found on the wood species page

-I have an inherent dislike of metal, like Marmite you either love or hate it.
 Most of the hinges on my boxes are made of wood including the hinge pin.
 Different box designs tend to lend themselves to different styles of hinge some examples are illustrated below, some are no more than a simple hidden pivot.
 Some require an accuracy of 0.1mm - very challenging when working in wood!
 I also use some very high quality brass hinges on some of my products.

 Most of the boxes I make on a speculative basis though I do accept commissions for boxes and am happy to make bespoke boxes - however please understand that wood needs to be very well seasoned and this is sometimes the limiting factor as there is usually a timeframe involved.